 1970.
 Jerry Morris, the second child of Jacquline Morris was born in Aruba, Dutch Antilles.
 Together with his mother and elder brother Renaldo they moved to Holland when he was just five months old.
 In 1983-1992 at the age of thirteen, Jerry started Muay Thai kickboxing under the supervision of the then renowned World Champion, Luciën Carbin, and his senior pupils, Paul Pengel and Cor Marengo.
 After winning his first three amateur fights with relative ease, he jumped to the semi-amateur category.
 As a semi-professional Jerry fought six muay thai fights of which he only lost one very closely on points.

-In 1991 with only nine fights to his credit, Jerry leapt to the professionals.
+1991.
+With only nine fights to his credit, Jerry leapt to the professionals.
 His first opponent was the then current World Kickboxing Champion, Andre Masseur, who was looking for an easy win.
 To everyone’s surprise, Jerry knocked Masseur out in the second round.
-This was the start of his impressive Muay Thai career.
+This was the start of his impressive Thai kickboxing career.

-From 1993 to 1995, Jerry teamed up with for two years with Gym International where he managed to win his first European and World titles in Muay Thai.
+In 1993 Jerry teamed up with Gym International and Kees van der Velden where he managed to win his first European and World titles in Thai kickboxing.

-From 1995 to 2002, after working with different trainers, he started combining their different training methods.
-Jerry was convinced that no trainer could train him as well as he could himself.
-In this period, he managed to win no less than five Shidokan World titles and three Muay Thai World titles.
+1995 to 2002.
+After working with different trainers, he started training himself combining their different training methods.
+Jerry was convinced that no trainer could train and push him as well as he could.
+In this period of his career he managed to win no less than five World Shidokan full contact karate titles and three World Thai kickboxing titles.

-In 2002, After having lived in St. Maarten for nearly four years, Jerry returned to Holland.
 From 1992 to 2002, Jerry had continuously been a champion for ten years in a row in one or another fighting style.
-Back in Holland. he started preparing for life “after” his professional fighting career.
+After winning nine World titles Jerry started preparing for life “after” his professional fighting career.
 He decided to get a degree in Sports management and his bachelor in Sport and Education.

 2003-2008.
 Back in Holland, while most of his attention went to his studies, he still managed to become World Muay Thai Champion in 2006 for the fifth time.
 In 2008, Jerry finished his study at the CIOS sports academy and graduated as a Sports-manager.
 In 2008, Jerry got a taste of the Israeli self defense form called Krav Maga.
 Jerry figured this all-round fighting form to be a good addition to the fighting knowledge he already had.
 In 2010 Jerry received his instructor’s license from Krav Maga Worldwide Europe.
 In 2011, Jerry graduated as a physical education teacher and received his bachelors of Sports and Education.
 Jerry is currently a dedicated personal trainer in Health and fitness, Muay Thai kickboxing and Krav Maga.
 It’s his passionate goal to serve as an example for the Aruban, Antillean, and Suriname youth.
 He hopes to train future champions whether in Muay Thai Kickboxing or something else, such as a doctor, lawyer, or writer.
 His motto is "Once discipline is understood, goals come within reach".